Johnr24/20250415_telegram2printer/README.md

 1.  💬 **Start a chat** with your bot on Telegram.
 2.  🖼️ **Send an image** to the bot.
 3.  **(Optional)** Add a caption to the image specifying the number of copies, like `3 copies` or `copies: 5`.
 If no caption is provided, it defaults to 1 copy.
-4.  🤖 The bot will resize the image and send it to the configured CUPS printer.
+4.  🤖 The bot will resize the image to fit the configured label dimensions (default 4x6 inches) and send it to the configured CUPS printer.

 ### 🤖 Commands